Created By: Brandon Inabinet

 Under a canopy of oaks sits the historic Furman Rose Garden.
 Manicured shrubbery guards the precious rose bushes as they line uneven brick paths.
 Tradition holds that you can't touch the historic rose bushes, but gardeners will cut full blooms and set them atop of the shrubs.
 If you come across a lonesome rose sitting atop the bushes, feel free to take it home with you.

 While your eyes might be drawn towards the rose bushes at eye level, look down at the bricks under your feet.
 These bricks are rooted deep in Furman’s history.
-According to Daniel’s Furman University.
-A History, many of the buildings on the old downtown campus were constructed by “negroes” freed or enslaved (64).
-Bricks were transported from Furman's old campus in downtown Greenville in stages the early-1960s and, though too brittle for heavy construction, were definitely used in decorative contexts, for sure in the pathways of this garden.
-So, the bricks on which you are standing were brought from the downtown campus, and were likely formed by slaves and freedmen from the clay Reedy River banks.
+Bricks were transported from Furman's old campus in downtown Greenville in stages starting the early-1960s and, though too brittle for heavy construction, were used in decorative contexts, for sure in the pathways of this garden.
+So, the bricks on which you are standing were brought from the downtown campus.

 It's a good thing these bricks were brought because almost nothing remains of the downtown campus, which sat just above Falls Park on the Reedy River.
 Despite that campus's beauty and phenomenal location, not much attention was put toward saving it.
 Following the trend of white flight in 1950’s America, Furman moved its campus to the suburbs, leaving a more congested and integrated urban area.
 It was debated whether or not to leave certain buildings, like Richard Furman Hall, preserved in the center of town.
 However, after a fire in 1965, it was decided that the old campus would be completely demolished.